advanced-ads/.github/.github/ISSUE_TEMPLATE/maintenance.md

 If you are not sure, discuss it with your colleagues in a meeting before opening a new ticket.

+Expense
+---

+(remove this section when saving the issue)

+You can assign a specific `Expense X` label to this issue if you are sure about the amount of work or the `Expense 1` label when the change is obviously straightforward like fixing a typo, changing an image, or URL, etc.

 Additional information
 ---